Classical Hollywood cinema: Cinematic time and space

 Time in classical Hollywood is continuous, linear, and uniform, since non-linearity calls attention to the illusory workings of the medium.
 The only permissible manipulation of time in this format is the flashback.
 It is mostly used to introduce a memory sequence of a character, e.g., Casablanca.

 The greatest rule of classical continuity regarding space is object permanence: the viewer must believe that the scene exists outside the shot of the cinematic frame to maintain the picture's realism.
 The treatment of space in classical Hollywood strives to overcome or conceal the two-dimensionality of film ("invisible style") and is strongly centered upon the human body.
 The majority of shots in a classical film focus on gestures or facial expressions (medium-long and medium shots).
 André Bazin once compared classical film to a photographed play in that the events seem to exist objectively and that cameras only give us the best view of the whole play.

 This treatment of space consists of four main aspects: centering, balancing, frontality, and depth.
 Persons or objects of significance are mostly in the center part of the picture frame and never out of focus.
 Balancing refers to the visual composition, i. e., characters are evenly distributed throughout the frame.
 The action is subtly addressed towards the spectator (frontality) and set, lighting (mostly three-point lighting, especially high-key lighting), and costumes are designed to separate foreground from the background (depth).

-Relations of systems

-The aspects of space and time are subordinated to the narrative element.

 Legacy

-The New Hollywood of the mid-1960s to early 1980s was influenced by the romanticism of the classical era, as was the French New Wave.
+The New Hollywood period of the 1960s to 1980s was influenced by the romanticism of the classical era, with filmmakers looking to take bigger and bigger risks in the pursuit of their specific interests amidst the general mistrust of authority.
+The French New Wave was influenced by it as well, particularly in terms of the beliefs held by artistic figures such as André Bazin that movies morally should serve as personalized projects by their directors to the degree that each and every one represents a director's individual vision.
+Classical Hollywood holds a detrimental place in the identity and curation of film today, and still impacts the style in which film makers decide to take.
+It will always serve as a foundation for modern day cinema.

-Major figures from Classic Hollywood cinema
+Major figures from classical Hollywood cinema

-Names in boldface type were recognized on the American Film Institute's list ranking the top 25 male and 25 female greatest screen legends of American film history.
-The top stars of their respective genders are Humphrey Bogart and Katharine Hepburn, who starred together in the classic adventure 1951 film The African Queen.
-As of 2023, Sophia Loren (88), is the only living star listed in the top 25 greatest screen legends.